7 Reasons You Have Low Water in the Toilet Bowl (And Possible Solutions)

 How to Fix a Blockage in the Vent Pipes

 You need to clear the debris in order to allow the air to flow freely within the ventilation system.
 To prevent animals and plants from blocking the airflow in the future, you might also want to invest in a vent cover.
-However, you should never attempt to get up on the roof yourself, so this is a job for a pro.
+Before pulling out the ladder, call in a toilet pro near you to confirm that this is the actual problem—you might save yourself some time and hassle.

 Lastly, if you notice a crack in your toilet bowl, trap, or any associated pipes, then you need to replace them.
-Find a toilet repair pro near you, or contact your trusted, local plumber to install or repair the broken parts.
+Find a toilet repair pro near you to install or repair the broken parts.
 Depending on the extent of the problem, you may also want to file an insurance claim for water damage that results from the broken pipe, and it’s not a bad idea to check for mold in the affected area.

 Frequently Asked Questions